whaynes/STCW23/jekyll/_assessments/OICEW-5-1H.md

 <tr><td>

 {% capture behavior %}
-{% do Identify, identify %} the valves and equipment associated with the purifier unit
+{% do identify, Identify %} the valves and equipment associated with the purifier unit
 {% endcapture %}
 {{ behavior | markdownify }}